 We have shown that FFC methods can detect changes in human cartilage induced by osteoarthritis [6].
 Experiments on resected tissues from breast cancer patients have demonstrated significant differences in the dispersion curves between normal and diseased tissues [7].
-Recently we have begun in vivo studies on patients with acute ischaemic stroke; FFC-MRI images exhibited increased intensity in stroke-affected regions, with maximum contrast typically at the lowest field used (0.2 mT).
-All human studies were conducted following approval of the relevant Research Ethics committees and with the informed consent of patients.
+We have performed in vivo studies on patients with acute ischaemic stroke; FFC-MRI images exhibited increased intensity in stroke-affected regions, with maximum contrast typically at the lowest field used (0.2 mT).
+We have also begun studies on patients with brain cancer and patients with breast cancer.
+All human studies were conducted following approval of the relevant Research Ethics Committees and with the informed consent of patients.